Contact: Michelle Manuel

 Location will double the clinic size and imaging capacity, feature state-of-the-art technology, offer routine mammograms and high-risk care, and introduce additional on-site specialists

 LIBERTY, MO.
-(May 5, 2021) – To accommodate a growing need for comprehensive breast care in Kansas City’s Northland and Northwest Missouri, Liberty Hospital plans to open a larger, state-of-the-art Breast Care Center on the second floor of its Medical Plaza East building in mid-June 2021.
+(May 5, 2021) – To accommodate a growing need for comprehensive breast care in Kansas City’s Northland and Northwest Missouri, Liberty Hospital plans to open a larger, state-of-the-art Breast Care Center on the second floor of its Medical Plaza East building in mid-June 2021 to replace the Women's Imaging Center.

 The center’s team of experts will expand to include a second specialty-trained breast radiologist, a breast reconstruction specialist, and a genetic counselor.
 The addition of Colton McNichols, MD, who will open The Cosmetic and Plastic Surgery Center at Liberty Hospital in August, will allow for reconstruction care on site.
 The team is joined by fellowship-trained breast surgeon Elizabeth Butler, MD, of Saint Luke’s Cancer Institute at Liberty Hospital, who sees patients in the same building as the Breast Care Center.